kelseykap/kelseykap.github.io/index.md

 ## Projects

 Oct 2020 - present:
-**SIDEx** (Sea Ice Dynamic Experiment). _I will be part of the Ground Support Team, providing sea ice fracture and lead formation analysis from satellite data during the field campaign in March 2021, and be developing sea ice motion analysis products that will be used in understanding the fine-scale strain and stress dynamics around the camp._
+**SIDEx** (Sea Ice Dynamic Experiment). _I will be part of the Ground Support Team, providing sea ice fracture and lead formation analysis from satellite data during the field campaign in March 2021, and am developing sea ice motion analysis products using integrated satellite and buoy GPS data, that will be used for understanding the fine-scale strain and stress dynamics of the sea ice around the camp._

 Dec 2020 - present:
-**MOSAiC** (Multidisciplinary Drifting Observatory for the Study of Arctic Climate). _In collaboration with the Sea Ice Dynamics and SAR Drift and Deformation Teams, we are developing algorithms for drift and deformation analysis along with methods for fracture and lead formation prediction._
+**MOSAiC** (Multidisciplinary Drifting Observatory for the Study of Arctic Climate). _In collaboration with the Sea Ice Dynamics and SAR Drift and Deformation Teams, we are developing algorithms for drift and deformation analysis along with methods for fracture and lead formation prediction using Sentinel-1 data._

 You can read more about these projects [here](./Projects.pdf).